Manasa-2023/terraform-docker/README.md

 # Task 3: Infrastructure as Code (IaC) using Terraform with Docker

 ## Objective
-Provision a Docker container running NGINX using Terraform as part of a DevOps internship task.
+Provision a Docker container running NGINX using Terraform

 ## Tools Used
 - Terraform